lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

   - KRUG
 ---

-## Initial rails applications
+## Initial Ruby on Rails applications

 The initial rails application can be downloaded from github repo: [000-basic-app@tdd-with-backbonejs](https://github.com/lucassus/tdd-with-backbonejs/tree/000-basic-app)

-Basic application provides Task model (name: string, complete: boolean) and corresponding controller with RESTFUL json interface:
+The basic application provides model `Task(name: string, complete: boolean)` and corresponding controller with RESTFUL json interface:

 * GET `/tasks.json`
 * POST `/tasks.json`
 * PUT `/tasks/:id.json`

+Don't forget about `rake db:create:all` and `rake db:migrate`.<br/>
+You could seed the database with initial tasks: `rake db:seed`.

+Now you can run rails: `rails s` and navigate to `http://localhost:3000`.. and you should see nothing special, just an another todo list app without any fancy features and javascripts.

 ### Gems used in the project